ncbdrck/WSL_Ubuntu/README.md

 For GUI in Windows 10 **(Skip if you are using Windows 11)**
 ```
-# Dp this after you install WSL in windows 10
+# Do this after you install WSL in windows 10
 # link
 https://www.youtube.com/watch?v=DW7l9LHdK5c